Nuclear program of Iran: Origins under the Shah (1950s–1970s)

 An Iranian newspaper clip from 1968 reads: "A quarter of Iran's nuclear energy scientists are women."
 The photograph shows some female Iranian PhDs posing in front of Tehran's research reactor.

-Iran's nuclear ambitions began under the rule of Shah Mohammad Reza Pahlavi, with support from the United States and Western Europe.
-In 1957, Iran and the US signed a civil nuclear cooperation agreement as part of President Dwight Eisenhower's "Atoms for Peace" program.
-This led to the construction of Iran's first nuclear research facility at Tehran.
-In November 1967, the Tehran Research Reactor (TRR) went critical – a 5 megawatt (thermal) light-water reactor, which initially ran on highly enriched uranium (HEU) fuel at 93% U-235, provided by the US, and was later converted in 1993 to use 20% enriched uranium with Argentine.
+Iran's nuclear program began under the rule of Shah Mohammad Reza Pahlavi, with support from the United States and Western Europe.
+In 1957, Iran and the US signed a civil nuclear cooperation agreement as part of President Dwight Eisenhower's Atoms for Peace program, leading to the construction of Iran's first nuclear research facility Tehran.
+In November 1967, the Tehran Research Reactor (TRR)—a 5 megawatt thermal light-water reactor—went critical, initially fueled with 93% highly enriched uranium (HEU) provided by the US.
 Iran became one of the original signatories of the NPT when it entered into force in March 1970, committing as a non-nuclear-weapon state not to pursue nuclear arms.

-By the mid-1970s, the Shah expanded Iran's nuclear energy ambitions.
+By the mid-1970s, the Shah expanded the program, citing the need for "alternative sources of fuel for the day when the oil reserves would be depleted."
 In 1974 he established the Atomic Energy Organization of Iran (AEOI) and announced plans to produce 23,000 megawatts of electricity from a network of nuclear power plants over 20 years.
-Contracts were signed with Western firms: Iran paid over $1 billion for a 10% stake in the French Eurodif consortium's uranium enrichment plant, and West Germany's Kraftwerk Union (Siemens) agreed to build two 1,200 MWe pressurized water reactors at Bushehr.
+Contracts were signed with Western firms: Iran paid over $1 billion for a 10% stake in the French Eurodif consortium's uranium enrichment plant, and West Germany's Kraftwerk Union agreed to build two 1,200 MWe pressurized water reactors at Bushehr.
 Construction of the Bushehr Nuclear Power Plant began in 1975, and Iran also negotiated with France's Framatome to supply additional reactors.
 Plans were made for a full domestic nuclear fuel cycle, including uranium mining and fuel fabrication, with a new Nuclear Technology Center established at Isfahan.